scalabli/quo/docs/apps.rst

 .. currentmodule:: quo

-Apps can be added to commands using the :func:`app` decorator.
+Apps can be added to commands using the :func:`quo.console.app` decorator.

 Apps in quo are profoundly configurable and ought not to be mistaken for :ref:`positional arguments <arguments>`.